evilguest/mordent/README.md

 5. The database structure would be represented as a memory-mapped file, treated as an array of DbPages.
    1. Most operations on database would receive the ```Span<DbPage>``` parameter, and operate on that span.
 (TODO: verify the performance penalties for the range-checking; expectation is to have those negligibly small)
    2. Different types of DbPages will coexist in a form of "Union", i.e. internal blocks explicily overlayed via the ```FieldOffset``` attribute.
 This is to avoid casts between various ```Span<DbPageXXX>``` types
+6. Strings would be stored in form of an in-row prefix, optionally followed by the B+-Tree based implementation.
+See [strings.md](./strings.md) for detail